 Food is another part of your budget that can vary drastically.
 There are local restaurants or street food, which provide delicious meals on an affordable budget.
 Or you can go to a fancy restaurant for a more luxurious dining experience and easily spend $50 US dollars per person.

-Most meals in Peru will cost about $5 US dollars for a main dish, but some prices can be higher and more than $11 US dollars in touristy areas.
-Street food can cost a whopping $0.15 US cents.
-Yes, there are some dishes, like marinated chicken which are sold on the street and cost merely 15 cents.
-If you are looking for a mid-range restaurant, expect prices to be higher and closer to $25-$30 US dollars per person.
+Typical meals in Peru will cost about $5-10 US dollars for the main dish, but some prices can be higher and more than $15 US dollars in touristy areas.
+Street food can cost less than a dollar.
+Yes, there are some dishes, like marinated chicken which are sold on the street and cost merely 25 cents.
+If you’re looking for a mid-range restaurant, expect prices to be higher and closer to $25-$50 US dollars per person.

 La Chupiteria is a well-known bar in Cuzco, whereas Madbar is popular in Lima.
 As with any country, there are a variety of popular bars that will charge more and there are local bars, which have become a big hit with the tourists.